UTokyo-ICEPP/qc-workbook/source/en/grover.md

 +++ {"pycharm": {"name": "#%% md\n"}}

-# データベース検索を行う
+# Performing Database Search

 +++

-ここでは、**グローバーのアルゴリズム**{cite}`grover_search,nielsen_chuang_search`の紹介と、そのアルゴリズムを使用して構造化されていないデータベースを検索する問題を考えます。アルゴリズムを説明した後に、Qiskitを使用してグローバーのアルゴリズムを実装します。
-In this unit, we'll introduce **Grover's algorithm**{cite}`grover_search,nielsen_chuang_search` and consider the question of how to search an unstructured database using this algorithm.
-After the algorithm explanation, we will use Qiskit to implement Grover's algorithm.
+In this unit, we'll introduce **Grover's algorithm**{cite}`grover_search,nielsen_chuang_search` and consider the problem of searching for an answer in an unstructured database using this algorithm.
+After that, We will implement Grover's algorithm using Qiskit.

 ```{contents} 目次
 ---